fontforge/libspiro/README.md

 #### Calling into libspiro

-Libspiro needs a header file:
+Your program needs this Libspiro header file:

 ```c
 #include <spiroentrypoints.h>